Estelope/FurEver/README.md

 ### Research & Planning Log
-11/27/24
+1/27/24
 - query petfinder api-check
 - hierarchy of needs?
 - add component tree?
-11/30/24
+1/30/24
-- Capacitorjs as native runtime environment - mobile friendly: possible mobile overlay for presentation or native app.
+- sr developer friend recommended Capacitorjs as native runtime environment - mobile friendly: possible mobile overlay for presentation or native app.
+ 1/31/24
  -
+ - starting in react and adding branches for CapacitorJs, react native?
 ## Known Bugs

 * If it crashes clone the repository and start again